acoby/ansible-collection/README.md

 - `infrastructure.hostname` - a short but static name of this host - because some provider do not allow renaming of systems
 - `infrastructure.parent` - for monitoring, either "master" which means, it depends on the monitoring master or another host means, it depends to that host
 - `infrastructure.provider.type` - currently we support "hetzner-root", "hetzner-cloud" and "on-promise"
+- `infrastructure.provider.ipv4.dns` - a list of public DNS servers from the provider itself
+- `infrastructure.provider.ipv6.dns` - a list of public DNS servers from the provider itself
 - `infrastructure.software.sandbox` - either "docker-ce" or "podman", used to configure container solution
 - `owner.customerId` - a reference to the dict in inventory under "owners.<customerId>"
 - `network.wan` - a mandatory dictionary describing the world area network connectivity of this host